+Data Encryption Standard (DES)

+A popular, standard encryption scheme.
+See also: encryption, Pretty Good Privacy, RSA.

+datagram

-Data Encryption Standard (DES) A popular, standard encryption scheme.
-See also: encryption. datagram A self-contained, independent entity of data carrying sufficient information to be routed from the source to the destination computer without reliance on earlier exchanges between this source and destination computer and the transporting network.
+A self-contained, independent entity of data carrying sufficient information to be routed from the source to the destination computer without reliance on earlier exchanges between this source and destination computer and the transporting network.
 See also: frame, packet.

-[Source: J. Postel] DCA See: Defense Information Systems Agency DCE Data Circuit-terminating Equipment DCE See: Distributed Computing Environment DDN See: Defense Data Network DDN NTC See: Defense Data Network Network Information Center DECnet A proprietary network protocol designed by Digital Equipment Corporation.
-The functionality of each Phase of the implementation, such as Phase IV and Phase V, is different. default route A routing table entry which is used to direct packets addressed to networks not explicitly listed in the routing table.
-[Source: MALAMUD] Defense Advanced Research Projects Agency (DARPA) An agency of the U.S. Department of Defense responsible for the development of new technology for use by the military.
-DARPA (formerly known as ARPA) was responsible for funding much of the development of the Internet we know today, including the Berkeley version of Unix and TCP/IP.
-[Source: NNSC] Defense Data Network (DDN) A global communications network serving the US Department of Defense composed of MILNET, other portions of the Internet, and classified networks which are not part of the Internet.
+[Source: J. Postel]

+DCA

+See: Defense Information Systems Agency

+DCE

+Data Circuit-terminating Equipment

+DCE

+See: Distributed Computing Environment

+DDN

+See: Defense Data Network

+DDN NIC

+See: Defense Data Network Network Information Center

+DECnet

+A proprietary network protocol designed by Digital Equipment Corporation.
+The functionality of each Phase of the implementation, such as Phase IV and Phase V, is different.

+default route

+A routing table entry which is used to direct packets addressed to networks not explicitly listed in the routing table.
+[Source: MALAMUD]

+Defense Data Network (DDN)

+A global communications network serving the US Department of Defense composed of MILNET, other portions of the Internet, and classified networks which are not part of the Internet.
 The DDN is used to connect military installations and is managed by the Defense Information Systems Agency.
 See also: Defense Information Systems Agency.

-Defense Data Network Network Information Center (DDN NIC) Often called "The NIC", the DDN NIC's primary responsibility is the assignment of Internet network addresses and Autonomous System numbers, the administration of the root domain, and providing information and support services to the DDN.
-It is also a primary repository for RFCs.
-See also: Autonomous System, network address, Internet Registry, Network Information Center, Request For Comments.
+Defense Data Network Network Information Center (DDN NIC) Previously called "The NIC", the DDN NIC's primary responsibility was the assignment of Internet network addresses and Autonomous System numbers, the administration of the root domain, and providing information and support services to the Internet for the DDN.
+Since the creation of the InterNIC, the DDN NIC performs these functions only for the DDN.
+See also: Autonomous System, network address, Internet Registry, InterNIC, Network Information Center, Request For Comments.

-Defense Information Systems Agency (DISA) Formerly called the Defense Communications Agency (DCA), this is the government agency responsible for managing the DDN portion of the Internet, including the MILNET.
+Defense Information Systems Agency (DISA)

+Formerly called the Defense Communications Agency (DCA), this is the government agency responsible for managing the DDN portion of the Internet, including the MILNET.
 Currently, DISA administers the DDN, and supports the user assistance services of the DDN NIC.
 See also: Defense Data Network.